Political Science 1010 - American National Government » Spring 2021 » Module V

 Senate races tend to inspire __________.

-B. less money than House races
+A. less money than House races

 C. less media coverage than House races

-D. broad discussion of policy issues
+D. narrow discussion of specific policy issues

 Question #4